simonpercic/OkLog/README.md

 - `setLogInterceptor(LogInterceptor logInterceptor)`
     Set a custom log interceptor to do your own logging.
 See [LogInterceptor](core/src/main/java/com/github/simonpercic/oklog/core/LogInterceptor.java) for details.

+- `setLogger(Logger logger)`
+    Set a custom Logger to do your own logging.
+See [Logger](core/src/main/java/com/github/simonpercic/oklog/core/Logger.java) for details.

 - `ignoreTimber(boolean ignoreTimber)`
     Pass 'true' to ignore Timber for logging, even if it is present.